pwittchen/wittchen.io/source/_posts/writing-my-first-library-in-kotlin.md

 }
 ```

+Of course, things mentioned above are not all features of Kotlin.
+There's much more to discover - e.g. [couroutines](https://kotlinlang.org/docs/reference/coroutines.html).
+To learn more, check [Kotlin Language Reference](https://kotlinlang.org/docs/reference/), open-source projects in this language, books, and other articles on the web.

 It's hard to say if in more complex project Kotlin would be a better choice.
 Right now, I'm more familar and comfortable with Java, but on the other hand, Kotlin has a few interesting features, which makes development better.
 Maybe I'll give this language more chances in the future to learn it better.

 ## Unit Tests